Mahatir-Ahmed-Tusher/Khoj/README.md

 Khoj isn't just a fact-checking platform—it's a testament to the power of AI in preserving truth and combating misinformation in the Bengali language.
 We believe that accurate information should be accessible to everyone, especially in languages that have been historically underserved by technology.

 Our mission is to:

-- **Combat Misinformation**: Fight against fake news and misleading information
+- **Combat Misinformation**: Fight against fake news and unverified information
 - **Promote Digital Literacy**: Educate users about fact-checking and critical thinking
 - **Preserve Cultural Heritage**: Protect Bengali language and cultural context
 - **Empower Communities**: Give people tools to verify information independently